belle2/basf2/analysis/doc/RestOfEvent.rst

 .. code-block:: python

   import modularAnalysis as ma
+  # Suppose we have a signal B meson stored in a particle list 'B0:rec'
   # Build the ROE object:
   ma.buildRestOfEvent('B0:rec', fillWithMostLikely=True,
         chargedPIDPriors=[0.0, 0.0, 1.0, 1.0, 0.0, 0.0], path = main_path)